lmweber/lmweber.github.io/pages/talks.md

 ### Invited presentations

-- University of Southern California, Division of Biostatistics, Seminar Series.
+- University of Southern California, Division of Biostatistics, Seminar Series, Los Angeles, CA, United States.
 (2023). *nnSVG for the identification of spatially variable genes and unsupervised analyses of spatial transcriptomics data.*

 - Columbia University, Department of Biostatistics, Statistical Genomics and Genetics Seminar Series.
 (Virtual).
 (2023). *nnSVG for the identification of spatially variable genes and unsupervised analyses of spatial transcriptomics data.*